 Are cops constitutional?

-No!
-What we take for granted as the "police" are a recent invention of the centralized industrial state.
-Less than 200 years ago, all the nice stuff they do was done by regular citizens, and all the bad stuff they do, like breaking into your house and you're not allowed to defend yourself, was not imagined in the worst nightmares of the Framers.
+Modern police are a recent invention of the centralized industrial state.
+Less than 200 years ago, all the nice stuff they do was done by regular citizens, and all the bad stuff they do was done only by soldiers and criminals.
+On the same subject: Policing is a dirty job, but nobody's gotta do it

 Transcript of a great Bill Hicks

 What does income distribution in the USA look like?
 The L Curve

 .
 I recommend you don't click the "stuck" button but keep playing until you figure it out.